raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

 title: Rainbow challenges
 ---

-Try out some of the following ideas:
+Try out the following ideas:

-  1) Make the rainbow go very fast and very slow
+  1) Make the LEDs blink very fast and very slow
-  2) Make all LEDs in the rainbow blink together
+  2) Make the whole rainbow blink
   3) Make pairs of LEDs light up in alternate patterns
   4) Make the rainbow blink something in Morse code
   5) Make the rainbow do different things in response to different events